aelogica/express_rails_admin/README.md

 # ExpressRailsAdmin

 ExpressRailsAdmin is a Rails engine that provides an easy-to-use interface for managing your data.
 It is a fork of the excellent [RailsAdmin](https://github.com/sferik/rails_admin) which we have changed to use Foundation instead of Bootstrap due to our requirements.
+It also requires [ExpressAdmin](https://github.com/aelogica/express_admin) for common AppExpress-specific interface components.

 ## Features
 * CRUD any data with ease